jaweriaamjad/jaweriaamjad.github.io/content/writing/index.md

 *New essays will appear here as I write them.*

 🌱 This garden is just beginning.
-Check back soon, or follow me on [TikTok](https://tiktok.com/@jaweriaamjad) and [Instagram](https://instagram.com/jaweriaamjad) for updates.
+Follow along on [TikTok](https://tiktok.com/@jaweriaamjad) and [Instagram](https://instagram.com/jaweriaamjad).

 ---

-## A note on how I write
+## How I write

-I write for clarity, not performance.
-I aim to be honest without being heavy, optimistic without being naive.
+I aim for clarity over cleverness.
+Honesty without heaviness.
+Forward motion.

-If something resonates — or challenges you — I'd love to hear about it.
+If something lands — or makes you think differently — I'd love to hear about it.